May 4-5, 2012

 Contributions by Moussa Ag Assarid (National Liberation Movement of Azawad); Nancy Hollander (legal representative of Holy Land Foundation); Louis Jalandoni (National Democratic Front of the Philippines); Victor Koppe (legal representative of the Liberation Tigers of Tamil Eelam); Jon Andoni Lekue (Baque Independence Movement); Linda Moreno (legal representative of Sami Al-Arian) Fadile Yildirim (Kurdish Women's Movement); moderation by Robert Kluijver (diplomat).

-Jonas Staal (artist); Younes Bouadi (producer); Paul Kuipers (architect); Kasper van Oostergetel (development and construction); Robert Kluijver (advisor); Vincent W.J. van Gerven Oei (advisor); Jan de Bruin (film maker); Lidia Rossner (photographer), Sjoerd Oudman (web designer).
+Jonas Staal (artist), Younes Bouadi (producer), Paul Kuipers (architect), Kasper van Oostergetel (head of development and construction), Robert Kluijver (advisor), Vincent W.J. van Gerven Oei (advisor), Jan de Bruin (film maker), Lidia Rossner (photographer), Sjoerd Oudman (web designer)

 Kulturstiftung des Bundes, Halle (DE), Kunst_Werke, Berlin (DE), Mondriaan Fund, Amsterdam (NL)